j-siderius/TinySpark/docs/chapter3/training.md

 f(x) = x
 $$

-The feedfoward of this neuron will look as follows.
+The feedforward of this neuron will look as follows.

 $$
 \displaylines{